 My home is on a large lot in a nice area of town.
 I can accommodate a large rig with toad at my front curb where a dump is available.
 A rig parked with the wheels within 18" of the curb is within the approved parking for any vehicle in front of a house.
 Also, my driveway is fairly wide, but a bit 'steep' for longer rigs, and could accommodate up to a 34' rig if the toad is unhooked, or a 5th wheel if you are skilled in 'backing up'!
 Parking in the driveway offers shade and more privacy.
 Parking either in the driveway OR at the curb will provide one electric outlet, water supply, and a dump for your tanks when you arrive or depart.
-I have an active Direct-TV satellite dish available if you have a receiver, but you will need LONGER electric cords, water hose, and TV cable unless you are able to park your rig in my driveway, depending on the height of your rig off of the ground.
+You will need LONGER electric cords, water hose, and TV cable unless you are able to park your rig in my driveway, depending on the height of your rig off of the ground.
 Rigs riding close to the ground may have difficulty getting into my driveway.
 The driveway area is partly shaded, but the curb is full-sun, and if you don't have a long electric cord, you could probably run a 'quiet' generator successfully.
 I have a large shaded front porch, and a secure, fenced back yard for your pet to exercise under your supervision.
-I request that guests/ overnight RV friends keep a quiet, low-key profile without yelling, loud noises, or music, and keep tidy surroundings so that my neighbors can't find any reason to complain!
 My neighbors have been wonderful, and never mention my visitors, so I want to be careful and protect the privilege of providing my traveling friends a nice safe place to sleep in a good area of town, without any worries!
 See my 'personal profile' about 'me' and you will find lots of great information about what Mt.
 Pleasant, Texas has to offer a traveler!!

 Good paved roads, stop lights, a few 'dips' require a tiny bit of slower driving for a couple of blocks.
 PULL-THROUGH vehicles will need to park in front of my house, within 18" of the curb, slide-out opposite of street side, over my property.
 Curb-side parking is permitted for 1-2 days, 'as guests', and very long electric cords, water hose, and 'cable' will be necessary to access Direct-TV dish, water, and electricity.
 Electricity may require adaptor from large to 'small' house plug on front porch.
 Grilling, and lawn chairs would need to be up by the house in the shade, not on the front lawn.
 Grill is available in back yard.